 At the SETI Institute Lindsay worked with astrophysicist Laurance Doyle, who employed information theory and algorithms to prove that humpback whale communications exhibit syntax - strongly inferring the whales are talking.
 “CODE Humpback” references this research through sculptural audio / visual works, utilizing morse code to merge ideas about encrypted signals and inter-species communications.

 Lindsay received a Guggenheim Fellowship (2010) for “CARBON” - a hybrid process synthesizing photography and drawing.
 “CARBON” harnesses the language of high resolution scientific imaging to render ambiguous the micro and the vast, the organic and the digital, the real and the alien.
 CARBON is presented as photographs, and as large scale moving visuals which are altered through sensor feedback and modulation to create subtly responsive situations where the viewer becomes aware the art knows it is being watched.
 “CARBON IV” was shown at the LED LAB NYC (2014.)
 The CARBON monograph was published by Minor Matters Books (2016) with forwards by Lyle Rexer and Dr. Jill Tarter.

-Many new works coalesce within the FIELD STATION's modular architecture, which debuted at MassMoCA in 2016 and continued to evolve at the Des Moines Art Center and at the Akron Museum of Art in Ohio.
+Many ideas coalesce within the FIELD STATION's modular architecture, which debuted at MassMoCA in 2016 and has continued to evolve, most recently at the Des Moines Art Center and at the Akron Museum of Art in Ohio.
 Also in process are "Mining the Moon" and “the Sound of a Quantum Computer Thinking” created from recordings Lindsay made at NASA Ames Quantum Artificial Intelligence Lab.
 “Ecotone” envisions a mobile space in which to experience live sound and sensations from OSA EARS as though in an off earth / post earth environment.
 "Recipes for the Mind" is a book of photographs and writing which is near completion, assuming the artist's clone proves viable.
 The "FIELD STATION" book is also in progress.